jfasch/jfasch-home/trainings/material/soup/cxx11/020-new-language-features/memory-model/topic.rst

   * |longrightarrow| less context switches
   * Good for short critical sections
-  * Not good if both contenters are scheduled on the same CPU
+  * Not good if both contenders are scheduled on the same CPU

 * ``std::atomic_flag`` is guaranteed to be lock-free
 * ``std::atomic<>`` specializations are not